HumanCellAtlas/data-portal-content/content/learn/userguides/accessing-data/quick-start-guide.md

 ## Quick Start Guide
 There are several ways to access the data in the Data Store.
 This section briefly reviews how to find and download data using the most common methods, the Data Browser and the CLI, and finally, it points to some software programs that demonstrate some programmatic access patterns.
 Downloading data via the Data Browser and the CLI both first require installation of the HCA CLI.

 Data in the *Data Store* is organized into data bundles.
 A bundle is a group of files organized into a versioned set and tagged with a unique global identifier.
 One of the goals of the *Data Store* is to provide a structure that makes it easy to keep related files together.
 Bundles make it easy to keep metadata together with associated data.
 The versioning structure also allows for parts of a bundle to be updated.
 The *Data Store* keeps all versions of data.
 This way research can be pinned to a specific version of data and metadata.

+Some examples of how others have accessed and used the HCA data can be seen in these [consumer vignettes](https://dev.data.humancellatlas.org/learn/development-guides/consumer-vignettes).

 ### Installing the HCA CLI
 It is recommended that the CLI be run in a virtual environment to control Python library dependencies.
 A common utility for creating and managing virtual environment is `virtualenv`.
 Installation instructions for `virtualenv` can be found online.
 In Mac OS High Sierra, one might use: